Ask for a carer’s assessment

 Technology can help the person you look after to live safely at home and give you peace of mind.
-Telecare consists of alarms and sensors which can detect a range of problems, for example if they fall out of bed while you’re sleeping.
+Telecare consists of alarms and sensors which can detect a range of problems, for example, if they fall out of bed or leave a tap running.
 Telehealth is a way of monitoring someone’s health remotely through equipment they have in their home.
-See our factsheet Technology to help you at home to find out more.
+Read our factsheet Technology to help you at home to find out more.

 You may be able to get telecare as part of a package from your council or you may have to pay for it privately.
 Contact the Disabled Living Foundation for information about what may be available.